greetingsog/threat-hunting-scenario-tor-/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched the DeviceProcessEvents table for any indication that the user “azurelinko” opened the tor browser.
-There was evidence that they did open at 2025-10-23T18:53:25.9192101Z
+Searched the `DeviceProcessEvents` table for any indication that the user “azurelinko” opened the TOR browser.
+There was evidence that they did open at `2025-10-23T18:53:25.9192101Z`.

-There were several other instances of Firefox.exe (Tor) as well as tor.exe spawned afterwards.
+There were several other instances of `Firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.

 **Query used to locate events:**